-The three finalists fleshed out their ideas in longer reports to the SACS proposals by the end of September 2006.
+The three finalists fleshed out their ideas in longer reports to the SACS Leadership Team in August 2006.
+The SACS Leadership Team voted to allow the entire College body to hear presentations on the three topics and to vote on the three proposals by the end of September 2006.
 Community-wide presentations were also held, allowing interested parties to hear the same presentations and cast votes as well.
+The chosen topic, VConnected, was announced by the SACS Leadership Team in October 2006.